-After the words of agreement, the actual agreement is set out.
+After the words of agreement (“Now therefore, the parties agree as follows:“), the actual agreement is set out.
 This is usually called the ‘body of the agreement’.
-The typical setup of the body of the agreement is as follows:
+The typical setup of the body of the agreement can be as follows:

 - Article 1, for definitions and provisions related to interpretation of the agreement;